As an Amazon Associate Playpedalsteel.com earns from qualifying purchases. This page contains affiliate links.

 Mmmm…the pedal steel.
 A delectable treat to have on recordings, and in the hands of a tasteful player it can really sweeten up a track.

 But how do we savor this instrument’s flavor during the recording process, and really capture its palate of sounds and expression?

-Check out these tips for ways to really experience what this instrument has to offer for your recordings…
+Let’s check out some tips and ways to experience what this instrument has to offer for your recordings…

 Understanding the Tone and Frequency Range